School of Music

 Thanks to the Marshall Foundation

-“My heartful thanks to the Marshall Foundation for their leadership and commitment to the Pride of Arizona,” said Andy Schulz, dean of the College of Fine Arts and vice president for the arts at the University of Arizona.
+“My heartfelt thanks to the Marshall Foundation for their leadership and commitment to the Pride of Arizona,” said Andy Schulz, dean of the College of Fine Arts and vice president for the arts at the University of Arizona.
 “We are also very grateful for the contributions of the 250-plus individuals – including Stacie and Jennifer Hudgens — who helped us exceed the matching goal set by the Marshall Foundation.

 “The Pride is emblematic of the Arizona Arts core mission to providing meaningful arts experience for all students while also serving the communities of Southern Arizona.
 Not only does the Pride perform in front of our largest audiences, but the band is also comprised of students majoring in disciplines from every corner of our campus.
 I can’t wait to see them take the field at Arizona Stadium in their brand-new uniforms!”